hakmo/home-assistant-addons/legoha/README.md

-# Home Assistant Add-on: legoagh
+# Home Assistant Add-on: legoha

 Automatically update your Duck DNS IP address with integrated HTTPS support via Let's Encrypt.
 Uses lego to obtain a wildcard certificate for the specified domain.
 Also supports CloudFlare, GoDaddy, and DigitalOcean certificates.